Something amiss with your teeth or gums? Here’s how you can tell if it’s time to see the dentist.

 Whether you’re experiencing a serious dental emergency or you need advice on whether your dental issue requires an appointment, we encourage you to give our office a call.
 Due to COVID-19 and stay-at-home orders in Maine, Dr. Miedema and the Tory Hill team are only available for urgent dental care needs currently.

 For questions regarding a mild dental issue you’re experiencing, call our office number and leave a message.
 We will get back to you as soon as possible and help you determine if your issue is an emergency.
 If we determine your issue isn’t an emergency, we will help you figure out an at-home treatment plan to get you through until we can schedule a non-urgent appointment.

-If you’re experiencing a true dental emergency, especially symptoms of an infection, please call our office number, press 2, and you will be forwarded directly to Dr. Doyon.
+If you’re experiencing a true dental emergency, especially symptoms of an infection, please call our office number, press 2, and you will be forwarded directly to Dr. Miedema.